balupton/notes/travel.md

 - If you find a business you like, add it to Google Maps.
 I would suggest adding to Apple Maps, but their process for adding things is too inconvenient to bother.
 The extra traffic a Google Maps addition will give them, can save their business and help put their son through school and university.
 True story.

 - If you are doing a flight longer than 8 hours.
-Wear a facial mask as soon as you sit down in the aeroplane - although inform the flight attendents you do it to prevent you from getting sick - as otherwise you will get some questioning.
-In all, I've found this helps me not get sick, and offers extra room as your seat neighbours don't really want to be bumping elbows with someone wearing a mask.
+Wear a facial mask as soon as you sit down in the aeroplane - although inform the flight attendents that you are doing so to help prevent yourself from getting sick - as otherwise you will get some questioning.
+In all, I've found this helps me not get sick, as well as offer extra room as your seat neighbours don't really want to be bumping elbows with someone wearing a mask.
 Also drink a lot of water, hydration is also very important to make sure you don't get sick.

     - Most budget airlines do not serve free water.
 However, they do serve free ice and free hot water.
 It'll let you figure out the rest.